artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-with-garner.markdown

 At [GoRuCo](http://goruco.com/) we open-sourced [Garner](http://github.com/artsy/garner), a cache implementation of the concepts described in this post.
 To "garner" means to gather data from various sources and to make it readily available in one place, kind-of like a cache!
 Garner works today with the [Grape API framework](http://github.com/intridea/grape) and the [Mongoid ODM](http://github.com/mongoid/mongoid).
 We encourage you to fork the project, extend our library to other systems and contribute your code back, if you find it useful.

-Garner implements the Art.sy API caching cookbook that has been tried by fire in production.
+Garner implements the Artsy API caching cookbook that has been tried by fire in production.

 <!-- more -->